What are peer reviewed journals?

 🎟️ What does 'peer reviewed' mean?

-A peer reviewed article refers to a work that has been thoroughly assessed, and based on its quality has been accepted to be published in a scholarly journal.
+‘Peer reviewed’ means that a work has been thoroughly assessed, and based on its quality has been accepted to be published in a scholarly journal.

 🎫 Who is the peer in peer reviewed articles?